Szplugz/LinkBot/README.md

 ```$new gmeet``` - generates a Google Meet link.\
 ```$changeprefix {prefix}``` - changes the bot prefix to whichever character you type.
 \
-I plan to add more functionality in the future.
+~~I plan to add more functionality in the future.

+Linkbot is deprecated.
+It will remain in this adolescent, unfulfilled state for eternity.
+There is nothing anyone can do about it.